inv4fee2020/pli_node_conf/README.md

 This scripts performs file manipulations & executes the various plugin bash scripts in order to successfully deploy the node.

-The script uses a base install folder '/pli_node' which is hard coded throughout but easily changed with find/replace if necessary.
+The script uses a base install folder '/pli_node' which is set as a VARIABLE.

 ---
 The following VARIABLES should be updated at a minimum for your individual implementation;